philc/shoulda.js/README.markdown

 ----
 - Calling Tests.run() with a String argument will only run a subset of your tests, e.g. Tests.run("kill the turtle")

-- [Chrome's v8 javascript engine](http://code.google.com/apis/v8/intro.html) is a command line JavaScript interpreter that you can use to script and run your unit tests from the command line, outside of the browser.
+- [Chrome's v8 javascript engine](http://code.google.com/apis/v8/intro.html) is a JavaScript interpreter that you can use to script and run your unit tests from the command line, outside of the browser.

-- [envjs](http://www.envjs.com/) provides a simulated browser environment.
-You can use it to run javascript tests at the webpage level with DOM interaction, but without having to run an actual browser.
+- [envjs](http://www.envjs.com/) is a set of javascript files which provide a simulated browser environment.
+You can use envjs to run javascript tests at the webpage level with DOM interaction, but without having to run an actual browser.

 Contributing
 ------------